hardyantz/go-kafka/docs/index.md

-this post is for beginner who want to learn basic kafka with golang. it is far from advance. if you think you are more advance than this post. please share some thought. thanks.
+this post is for beginner who want to learn basic kafka with golang. it is far from advance. if you think you are more advance than this. please share some thought. thanks.

 # Basic Kafka